OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.4: pcap contains traffic caused by Chrome and Edge (based on Chromium).
+**Example 4.4**: pcap contains traffic caused by Chrome and Edge (based on Chromium).
 Chrome & Edge send DNS queries for random text string queries representing non-existent domains.
 This is how the browsers ensure the internet service provider(isp) is not redirecting any traffic for non-existent domains.
 The non-existent domain queries should not resolve which is why there are repeats in the pcap; if there is a response, the response should be NXDOMAIN. <br/>

 Open pcap > filter by "dns" > notice 3 DNS queries to random string of letters ending in localdomain > filter specifically by "dns.qry.name contains localdomain" > filter by "nbns". <br/>
 NBNS traffic is seen due to Windows trying the same name query over NBNS if DNS query does not resolve or get a response from a DNS server.